The Concorde... Airport '79

-The Concorde ...
-Airport '79 is a 1979 American air disaster film (in the UK, it was released a year later as Airport '80: The Concorde) and the fourth and final installment of the Airport franchise.
-Although poorly reviewed by critics and earning poorly in North America, the film was a huge hit internationally, for a total gross of $65 million on a $14 million budget.
+The Concorde...
+Airport '79 is a 1979 American air disaster film and the fourth and final installment of the Airport franchise.
+Although critically panned and earning poorly in North America, the film was a commercial success internationally, grossing a total of $65 million on a $14 million budget.

 The film was directed by David Lowell Rich.
 The all-star cast includes George Kennedy, who appeared in all four films from the Airport series, and starring Alain Delon, Susan Blakely and Robert Wagner in the main roles.
-Mercedes McCambridge and Martha Raye have cameos.
+Mercedes McCambridge and Martha Raye have supporting roles.

 Plot

 Kevin Harrison, a corrupt arms dealer, attempts to destroy an American-owned Concorde on its maiden flight after one of the passengers, reporter Maggie Whelan, learns of his weapons sales to communist countries during the Cold War.

-The Concorde takes off from Charles de Gaulle Airport in Paris and lands at Dulles Airport outside Washington, D.C.
+The Concorde takes off from Charles de Gaulle Airport in Paris and lands at Dulles Airport outside Washington, D.C., despite being forced to perform a go-around when environmental protestors fly a hot air balloon into its approach path.

 Maggie reports on the flight the following day, which leads to a story of Harrison and his Buzzard surface-to-air missile project.
-A man named Carl Parker shows up to Maggie with a claim about documentation of illegal arms deals, but is shot by an assailant who chases Maggie throughout the house before a passerby triggers a fire alarm, scaring the assailant away.
+A man named Carl Parker claims to have documentation of illegal arms deals, but is shot by an assailant who chases Maggie before a passerby triggers a fire alarm, scaring the assailant away.

-Maggie is told by Harrison someone is framing him.
-He sends Maggie off in a limo, then plots to destroy the Concorde with Maggie on it by reprogramming an attack drone test with the Concorde as the new target.
+Maggie is told by Harrison that someone is framing him.
+He sends Maggie off in a limo, then plots to destroy the Concorde with Maggie on it by reprogramming an attack drone test to target the Concorde.

 Capt.
 Joe Patroni and Capt.
-Paul Metrand board the Concorde, where they are joined by Peter O'Neill, the 2nd officer and flight engineer.
+Paul Metrand board the Concorde.
+They are joined by Peter O'Neill, the 2nd officer and flight engineer.

 Harrison surprises Maggie at the airline check-in desk to see her off.
 He asks whether the documents have shown up, but they have not.
-As he is walking away, Parker's wife delivers the documents to Maggie as she steps into the mobile lounge.
-She looks them over and realizes that Harrison has lied to her.
+As he walks away, Parker's wife delivers the documents to Maggie.
+She reviews them and realizes that Harrison lied.

-The Concorde takes off for Paris.
-Unbeknownst to the flight crew, an off-course surface-to-air missile is headed straight for them.
+The Concorde departs for Paris.
+Unbeknownst to the flight crew, an off-course surface-to-air missile is headed for them.
 At his company headquarters, Harrison tells his controllers to alert the government.
 The USAF scrambles F-15 fighter jets to intercept the missile as it locks onto the Concorde.
-After several evasive maneuvers by the passenger plane, an F-15 shoots down the missile.
+After evasive maneuvers by the Concorde, an F-15 destroys the missile.